 - Hybrid vector + graph search retrieves the most relevant prior context on session start

-- Falls back to MemoryService summary if Neptune is unavailable
+- Falls back to MemoryService (file-based) summary if Neptune is unavailable

 Challenges & Solutions